R\'enyi security framework against coherent attacks applied to decoy-state QKD: Introduction

 We highlight that this framework is compatible with both \emph{fixed-length protocols}, which always output a key of some specific fixed length whenever they accept, and \emph{variable-length protocols}, where instead the key length may vary depending on the observations in the protocol.
 Security proofs for variable-length protocols can be fairly challenging, and various approaches have been developed for this purpose~\cite{hayashi_concise_2012,tupkary_security_2024,nahar_postselection_2024,inprep_HB24}.
 Our framework is most compatible with the proof developed in~\cite{inprep_HB24}, and hence we directly apply that approach in this work.
 As variable-length protocols are typically more convenient than fixed-length protocols in practical implementations, the explicit key rates we present in this work are focused on the former.

 Additionally, this framework can easily accommodate various forms of device imperfections.
-In particular, we consider two classes of imperfections that have previously only been studied in the asymptotic regime against IID collective attacks.
-For these imperfections, our framework allows us to compute finite-size key rates against coherent attacks, which is a task that appears challenging to handle using other proof techniques --- we explain this further in \cref{sec:Intensity imperfections,sec:Phase imperfections}.
+In particular, we consider two classes of imperfections that have previously only been studied in the asymptotic regime against IID collective attacks or for BB84-like protocols.
+For these imperfections, our framework allows us to compute finite-size key rates against coherent attacks for \emph{generic protocols}, which is a task that appears challenging to handle using other proof techniques --- we explain this further in \cref{sec:Intensity imperfections,sec:Phase imperfections}.
 Hence, our work addresses an important area in security proofs for QKD with device imperfections.

 At the technical level, our main contribution to achieve the above results is to build up a broad-ranging framework for bounding \Renyi entropies (or recently introduced~\cite{inprep_HB24} ``weighted'' versions of them, described in Refs.~\cite{arqand_generalized_2024,arqand_marginal-constrained_2025,fawzi_additivity_2025}) in a QKD protocol, accompanied by a detailed code implementation of algorithms to compute these bounds.
 We do so by developing a suitable reformulation of the task of bounding the \Renyi conditional entropy (which is generally not a convex function of the state) into a convex optimization problem.
 In particular, we construct a reformulation such that we can practically implement algorithms to \emph{reliably} lower-bound the optimal values, in the sense that the results we obtain from this framework will never be an over-estimate of the true secure key rate.
 As for the tightness of our results, this is demonstrated by the aforementioned improvements we obtain over all previous techniques.
 We incorporate these numerical methods into the \verb|openQKDSecurity| software suite of Ref.~\cite{burniston_open_2024}.